Ashleshk/lane-Detection/README.md

 2. I had some issues with NaNs and Inf while debbuging the main pipeline.
 3. The most demanding was to stabilize the lane lines of both video streams.

-## Identify potential shortcomings
+## Identified potential shortcomings

-1. The lane lines are straight and very stable in both video streams, however, the pipeline does not work with the challenging video.
+The lane lines are straight and very stable in both video streams, however, the pipeline does not work with the challenging video.
 I believe that it would be also very difficult to detect the lane lines in medium to extreme environments conditions including shades, reflections, occlusions and diverse weather constraints.

 ##  Possible improvements to your pipeline

 1. Find a robust and stable curvature for the lane detection instead of a straigth of line.
 2. Tune the mask color parameters and split white and yellow lane lines for processing the challenging video.